Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 The Future of NHI Management: AI and Beyond

-• Governance extends to AI agents, ensuring these emerging NHIs adhere to security policies.
+• Governance extends to ai agents, ensuring these emerging NHIs adhere to security policies.
+This governance can be achieved through defining clear policies, implementing access controls for ai agents, and continuous monitoring of their actions.

 • Shift to proactive measures by continuously assessing and mitigating NHI-related risks.